MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	3. Select **Generate report**.

-7. Under the **Reports** section, review the impact of Microsoft Teams on the Contoso network infrastructure by analyzing the report results on bandwidth needed for audio, video, screen sharing, Microsoft 365 traffic, and PSTN.
+7. Under the **Projeted impact of Microsoft Teams** section, review the impact of Microsoft Teams on the Contoso network infrastructure by analyzing the report results on bandwidth needed for audio, video, screen sharing, Microsoft 365 traffic, and PSTN.

 8. On the report page, select the **Chart view** at the upper-right hand corner to display report results in different views.